ssethia2/compli-app/README.md

 For detailed instructions on deploying your application, refer to the [deployment section](https://docs.amplify.aws/react/start/quickstart/#deploy-a-fullstack-app-to-aws) of our documentation.

+## TODO - Future Enhancements

+### Low Priority
+- [ ] **Email Invitations for DIN-Email Associations**: Send automated email invitations to directors when professionals create DIN-email associations, notifying them that their account is ready to be claimed on the platform.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.